Human Immunodeficiency Virus (HIV)

 What Is Human Immunodeficiency Virus (HIV)?

 Human immunodeficiency virus (HIV) is the virus that causes HIV infection.
 HIV affects the immune system by attacking and destroying CD4 cells.
 The CD4 cells are part of your immune system that help in fighting infections.
-Without CD4 cells, it hard for your body to fight serious infections and certain cancers, making those infected more susceptible to getting sick.
+Without CD4 cells, it is hard for your body to fight serious infections and certain cancers, making those infected more susceptible to getting sick.

 If left untreated, HIV can destroy the immune system and can lead to Acquired Immunodeficiency Syndrome (AIDS), which is the most advanced stage of HIV infection.
-These genotypes share some common gene sequences (or traits) with other HCV genotypes, but differ in others.

-How common is HIV ?
+How common is HIV?

 What Are The Symptoms Of Human Immunodeficiency Virus (HIV)?

 At about 2-4 weeks after infection with HIV, the virus multiplies rapidly and some people develop flu-like symptoms, such as fever, headache, and rash.
-After this stage, the virus continues to multiple, but at very low levels.
+After this stage, the virus continues to multiply, but at very low levels.
 People may not have any symptoms at this point.
 It can take several years before signs of severe infection and opportunistic infections* develop.
-Without treatment, HIV advances to AIDS in about 10 years (can be more or less in some people).
-At this point, the immune system is typically severely damaged.
-HIV transmission can occur at any stage after infection, even if the person has no symptoms.

 *Opportunistic infections are infections that occur more frequently and are more severe in people with weakened immune systems, including people with HIV.